Remote SSH Access

 Warning

-If you have already completed the GitHub SSH setup instructions (from the Git Basics tutorial), you already have an SSH key pair on your computer.
+If you have already completed the GitHub SSH setup instructions (from the Git Tutorial), you already have an SSH key pair on your computer.
 Please read and follow the instructions carefully to avoid overwriting your existing SSH key pair and losing access to GitHub.

 Step 1: Open a terminal window on your local computer.
 On Windows, open a Powershell terminal by pressing the Windows button and searching for “Powershell”.
 This terminal should be on your local machine; that is, do not connect with SSH to the Linux server.
 The following commands (steps 2-5) should be run on your local machine.